 As mentioned above, the certificates contain a public key.
-Different key exchange methods require different public keys and therefore different certificate styles.
-The EDS1100/2100 device server supports key exchange methods that require an RSA-style certificate.
-The RSA key exchange method can work with this style if an RSA certificate is stored in the EDS1100/2100 unit.
+Different key exchange methods require different public keys and thus different styles of certificate.
+The EDS device server supports key exchange methods that require a RSA-style certificate and key exchange methods that require a RSA-style certificates is stored in the EDS unit, only those key exchange methods that can work with that style certificate are enabled.
+RSA is sufficient in most cases.